ZimmermanLab/SF-metrosideros-endophytes/gibson2021.knit.md

 ## Site Selection

-We selected six sites across the city to collect leaf samples from.
+We selected six sites across the city tocollect leaf samples from.
 When selecting sites, we took factors such as traffic levels, temperature, proximity to tall buildings, elevation, and proximity to the ocean into account.
 In selecting the sites, we wanted to capture the greatest range of potential urban climates as we could.
 We used the Urban Forest Map, which documents the location and species of every tree in San Francisco, to choose unique locations around the city with sufficient densities of Metrosideros excelsa individuals (Figure 1).

 ## Sample Collection

 We collected small branches from 5 trees in each of these sites using a clipper pole, collected at least 3 sun-facing outer branches from each tree.
 We controlled for leaf age by picking leaves that appeared to be older than one year.
-Because *M. excelsa* is an evergreen tree and the newer leaves are likely to contain fewer fungi, we only collected branches that contained dark green leaves that appeared to be at least one year old.
+Because *M. excelsa* is an evergreen tree, and the newer leaves are likely to contain fewer fungi, we only collected branches that contained dark green leaves that appeared to be at least one year old.
 We collected all samples on the same day, August 26, 2017, to ensure that daily weather patterns and seasonal effects would not have an impact on the microbial community composition.
 Once collected, leaves were stored in labeled plastic bags and stored at 4$^{\circ}$C until culturing.
 All leaves were processed within 48 hours of collection.

 ## Culturing